-Greeted by warm stewards and invited to participate in my own inauguration–I ring the bell, lay down in the alkaline dust, then enter the fantastic world of Burning Man for the first time.
+Greeted by eccentric stewards and invited to participate in my own inauguration–I ring a ceremonial bell, lay down in the alkaline dust, then enter the fantastic world of Burning Man for the first time.

 Burning Man is surreal.
 Even the familiar sight of a newborn baby or marriage ceremony seems wildly out of context.
 While the frivolous crowds party in the campsites, the soul-searchers seem to wander the playa–on a pilgrimage of sorts.
 The more deviant activities are confined to the world of tents.
 Although I stumble across a couple having sex in the open.
 The conservative seem to enjoy the anonymity of costumes.
 While those who realize they don't like the experience–must find themselves trapped in a hostile environment of noise, dust, and self introspection.